MMAtwo recycling project starts up pre-treatment facility despite recession woes

 This is an area where MMAtwo has seen more success than initially expected and, despite some minor delays linked to the pandemic, the project has managed to process more types of waste products than initially thought.

-Despite the progress, the project remains in a pilot phase, however; it produced 700 kilograms of R-MMA in June during the first test.
+Despite the progress, the project remains in a pilot phase, however; it produced 700 kilograms of R-MMA during the first test in June.

 The next stage would be further runs, with partnering MMA producers taking part in the project using the samples in production.